ragedroid/midi2wav/README.md

 How to execute
 --------------

 Set "master/Midi2Wav/Bin" as the current directory on cmd or bash.
-From here type "./midi2wav ../Midi/midin.mid ../Wav/wavout.wav", where 'midin' is any of the MIDI example files in the Bin directory and 'wavout' is the custom name of WAV output.
-The "wavout.wav" file will be generated in the Bin directory itself and can be played easily using any multimedia software.
+From here type "./midi2wav ../Midi/midin.mid", where 'midin' is any of the MIDI example files in the Midi directory.
+The "wavout.wav" file will be generated in the Wav directory and can be played easily using any multimedia software.

 Note that only single file-input and single file-output compatibility is taken care of as of June 20 2020, 16:19 pm.